Wait a Minute (The Pussycat Dolls song): Release and promotion

+Reception

-Critical reception
+Critical

 "Wait a Minute" received generally positive reviews from music critics.
 In his consumer guide for MSN Music, Robert Christgau selected "Wait a Minute" as one of the highlights of its parent album PCD.

 Writing for the Tampa Bay Times, Sean Daly acknowledged "Wait a Minute" as PCDs best song, feeling it was "perfect for the dance floor".
 Stephen Thomas Erlewine of AllMusic indicated the song as one of the standout tracks of the album.
 Similarly, Nick Butler from Sputnikmusic deemed the song "another highlight track".
 Lisa Haines of the BBC wrote the song is "perfect for singing along to with a handy hairbrush".
 Popjustice found "Wait a Minute" to be better than the previous single releases of the album.
 Curt Fields of The Washington Post complimented Timbaland as a producer for "his quirky percussive touch and stuttering beats" and described the song as a "prime example" of a "[song] that had [listeners] turning up the volume".
 Casey Dolan of the Los Angeles Times complimented the frivolous nature of the song and distinguished the vocal performance as "the outstanding feature of the track".
 On the contrary, Andrew Mueller of The Guardian opined "Wait a Minute" was a "tiresome, painfully contrived irritant" that "becomes more oppressively depressing than any war or famine presently in progress".
 He went on to compare its lyrics to a "daytime talk show dialogue".